alfazet/red-phosphor.nvim/README.md

 A red-dominated color scheme to illuminate your editor.
 Does not require frequent replacement to keep glowing.

-**Best paired with a transparent terminal window and a matching wallpaper!**

 <p align="center">
   <img src="https://github.com/alfazet/red-phosphor.nvim/blob/main/images/example.png">
 </p>